 Supporting service improvement

-After almost a decade of budget reductions, services are feeling it.
+After almost a decade of budget reductions, health and social care services are feeling it.
 This is not a new story, but the easy efficiency wins have often gone.
 For services where demand is still increasing (for example those supporting older people), this poses a particular issue: resources are already stretched, and services need to make more sophisticated, creative and cultural changes if they are to continue to meet demand while managing their budgets.

 What has proved helpful here is acting as expert advisor, critical friend, and independent facilitator.